Types of Accidents in the Workplace

 Brevard County Workers' Comp Lawyers

-work with our attorneys, you know that your case is being handled from
+Get started on your workers’ compensation claim!
+Contact our Melbourne attorneys to get started.
+When you work with our attorneys, you know that your case is being handled from start to finish.

 Can I collect workers’ compensation for an injury?

 Sometimes, employers are amiable and cooperative when dealing with workers' compensation claims.
 In other cases, you may have to pursue your claim more aggressively in order to adequately cover your medical expenses following an injury.
 Regardless of your situation, it helps to have a qualified lawyer on your side who is experienced and well-versed in the steps required for filing a claim and pursuing justice.

 Examples of workplace accidents that entitle employees to file for workers' compensation include:

 Under Florida law, an employer must carry workers’ compensation insurance for their employees if they employ more than four people or are a construction-related business.
 If you find yourself in this situation, then you have the right to collect benefits from your employer.

 If you are reluctant to file a workers' compensation claim because you don't want to accuse your employer of negligence, rest assured.
 Florida is a "no fault" state, meaning you do not have to prove that negligence on the part of your employer directly or indirectly caused your injury.

 Workers' Compensation claims exist to make sure that you receive adequate medical care and coverage of expenses after your injury.
 Therefore, most of the legal assistance that we provide at Henderson & Futchko, P.A. involves negotiation and representation in the pursuit of monetary benefits to cover medical costs.
 We also provide representation to individuals who are fired after being injured, and to individuals who receive inadequate medical care.

 For a consultation regarding your case, contact our firm today.